Testing Drinking Water for Lead in Schools and Daycare Facilities

 (Section 4) provides an easy to understand explanation of how to collect samples yourself.
 Please note, however, the "3Ts" document is slightly different from the Illinois law.
 The law requires

 a 'second draw' after 30 seconds.
-The "3Ts" document does not reference the second draw.
+The "3Ts" document only requires the second draw if the first result is high.
 If you have any problems viewing and/or downloading the manual, please give us a call and

 we will email you a copy.
 Also the following